 Mandy Nutley, MHS, CCC/SLP has been a licensed speech/language pathologist since 1985, earning her Certificate of Clinical Competency from the American Speech-Language-Hearing Association shortly thereafter.
 She strongly believes in family involvement, and that functional skills are best learned in a play-based, fun environment.
 Mandy is the recipient of the 2011 Autism Association of Northwest Indiana’s Shining Star Award, which honors people who have provided outstanding service to individuals with autism.
 Her areas of expertise include autistic spectrum disorder, sensory processing disorder, prematurity, oral-motor difficulties (both feeding and speech) and general communicative/interactive delay.
 She has attended numerous continuing education seminars on sensory integration and sensory processing, neurodevelopmental treatment and oral motor/feeding techniques.
 She has presented internationally on sensory-processing, engagement and feeding.
 She is CPR certified.
 Mandy feels it is crucial to acknowledge that interactive skills underlie quality communicative development!

-Hannah Opat, MS, CF/SLP earned a Bachelor of Science in Audiology and Speech from Purdue University in 2016 and Master of Science in Communication Sciences and Disorders from West Virginia University in 2019.
+Hannah Opat, MS, CCC/SLP earned a Bachelor of Science in Audiology and Speech from Purdue University in 2016 and Master of Science in Communication Sciences and Disorders from West Virginia University in 2019.
 She worked in the Autism and Alternative and Augmentative Communication Research Lab at Purdue University which enhanced her learning and passion for pediatrics.
-Her graduate education provided her with the clinical experience with children and adults with speech and language, cognitive, and swallowing deficits in daycare, school, university clinic and hospital.
+Her graduate education provided experience with children and adults with speech and language, cognitive, and swallowing deficits in daycare, school, university clinic and hospital.
 Prior to that, she received a registered behavioral technician certificate in 2017 which gave her experience in applied behavioral analysis for children with autism.
-Hannah participated in an intensive four-day summer camp, Camp GIZMO, that provided multidisciplinary therapy services to a child with complicated special needs.
-Hannah is in her clinical fellowship year and supervised by Kelly Fairris.
-She is certified in CPR certified.
-She has experience working with children with aphasia, autism, Rett syndrome, articulation/phonology disorders, cerebral palsy, cortical vision impairment, developmental delay, Down syndrome and feeding difficulties.
+Hannah participated in an intensive summer camp, Camp GIZMO, that provided multidisciplinary therapy services to a child with complicated special needs.
+Hannah is certified in CPR certified.
+She has worked with children with aphasia, autism, Rett syndrome, articulation/phonology disorders, cerebral palsy, cortical vision impairment, developmental delay, Down syndrome and feeding difficulties.
 Hannah uses a play-based approach and is eagerly looking forward to working alongside you to help your little one reach their full potential!

 Crystal Renzi, MS, CCC/SLP earned a Bachelor of Arts degree in Speech and Hearing from Indiana University in 2007 and a Master of Science degree from St. Xavier University in 2013.
 Prior to joining us, she had experience as a speech/language assistant in the schools.
 She earned a Certificate of Clinical Competency from the American Speech-Language-Hearing Association in 2014.
 She is CPR certified.
 Crystal has worked with children with a variety of communication disorders including expressive and receptive language delays, central auditory processing disorder, articulation and phonological disorders, fluency, autism spectrum disorder, sensory processing disorder, and other disorders of social impairment.
 She has experience in clinic and early intervention (natural environment) settings.
 She has attended continuing education in the areas of feeding, sensory processing, therapeutic adaptations, torticollis and treatment perspectives.
 Crystal involves you in your child’s treatment and brings a fresh perspective to her approach of working with you and your child!